15 Mistakes That Are Ruining Your Frozen French Fries

 Give the basket a good shake halfway through the cooking time.
 This redistributes the fries, ensuring they all cook evenly.

 Shaking is the secret to air fryer success.
 By moving the fries around, you expose all sides to the heat, enhancing their crispiness.
-It’s a small effort that yields big rewards.
+It’s a small effort that yields big rewards, making sure every fry is equally delicious and perfectly cooked.

 12. Not Adjusting Cook Time for Smaller Batches